 - MFA cryptographic device

 As they announced last year, SMS-based MFA is not considered as secure as these other methods, due to the fact it can be bypassed by attackers.
-Read Duo Aligns With NIST on New Authentication Guidelines to learn more.
-Instead, organizations can use more secure methods, such as Universal 2nd Factor (U2F) and Duo Push to complete two-factor authentication.
+Instead, organizations can use more secure methods, such as Universal 2nd Factor (U2F) and push notifications via authenticator apps to complete two-factor authentication.